CCEMGroupTCD/DARTassembler/docs/doc_files/2_metalig_database.rst

     - **CSD Complex IDs** - The IDs of the complexes in the CSD that contain the ligand.
     - **CSD Metal Count** - All metals that the ligand is coordinated to in the CSD, along with their counts.

-By the way, the command ``DARTassembler dbinfo --path LIGAND_DB_PATH.jsonlines`` can be used to display the same information for any
-DART ligand database file in .jsonlines format.
-Users can generate ligand database files with the :ref:`Ligand Filters Module <ligandfilters>`.

 .. _metalig_python_filtering:

 Explore and Filter the MetaLig in Python
 ----------------------------------------------
-For many users, the DART Ligand Filters module will be enough to filter ligands which exactly defined properties.
-For complete freedom in filtering and exploring, the MetaLig database can be accessed with the DART Python API.
+For many users, the DART Ligand Filters module will be enough to filter ligands with exactly defined properties.
+For complete freedom in filtering and exploring, the MetaLig database can be accessed via the DART Python API.
+As an example, let us extract ligands with denticity of 2, charge of -1 and a maximum of 50 atoms using Python.

 First, read in the MetaLig.
-To speed things up, let's only load the first 1000 ligands:
+To speed things up in this example, let's only load the first 1000 ligands (which is equivalent to specifying ``test_metalig`` as the path):

 .. code-block:: python